Blendify/blender-manual/blender_docs/manual/game_engine/logic/sensors/types/ray.rst

    Determines the length of the ray.
 (Blender units).

 X-Ray Mode button
-   Makes it x-ray, so that it sees through objects that don't have the property or material specified in the filter field.
+   Makes it x-ray, so that it sees through objects that do not have the property or material specified in the filter field.